 In addition, many are based on Asian calendars and/or lunar dates, and so they do not occur on the same day every year.
-While in one country or Buddhist branch a particular holiday may be celebrated with elaborate festivals and rituals, in another it may be considered contemplative in nature, with special retreats or meditation sessions held to contemplate the Buddha's teachings.
+While in one country or Buddhist branch a particular holiday may be celebrated with elaborate festivals and rituals, in another it may be considered contemplative in nature, with special retreats or meditation sessions held to honor and study the Buddha's teachings.

-Below is a brief description of some of the more common Buddhist holidays, as well as their 2013 dates in the various Buddhist traditions.
+Below is a brief description of some of the more common Buddhist holidays, as well as their 2015 dates in the various Buddhist traditions.

 Nirvana Day or Paranirvana: Mostly celebrated in Mahayana Buddhism, this day honors the Buddha's passing into the 'final nirvana' at death.
 Although observances vary, it is mostly a day to contemplate the Buddha's teachings.
-In 2013, it will be celebrated on February 8th or February 15th, depending on the lineage.
+In 2015, it will be celebrated on February 8th or February 15th, depending on the lineage.

-Buddha’s Birthday or Vesak: The Buddha’s birth is celebrated at various dates in April, May, or June around the world.
-In Japan it is celebrated on April 8th every year, in Korea it will be celebrated on May 17th in 2013, and in most Theravadin Buddhist traditions on May 24th.
+Buddha’s Birthday: The Buddha’s birth is celebrated at various dates in April, May, or June around the world.
+In Japan it is celebrated on April 8th every year, and in 2015 it will be celebrated on May 25th in Korea and Taiwan.
+In other Theraveda traditions it will be celebrated on June 1st.
 It is typically a very big celebration, with festivals and public celebrations.

 Rohatsu or Bodhi Day - In Japan, the Buddha’s enlightenment is celebrated on December 8th.
 Often intense meditation retreats are conducted at this time.

 There are many other Buddhist holidays celebrated around the world, but these are some of the main ones.
 Happy 2015!